Contents

 Pricing: Plans start at $19 per agent per month (Support Team).
 Full suite plans with advanced features start higher.

-Best for: Larger businesses that need a highly customizable, industry-agnostic support platform and have the resources to build out eCommerce-specific integrations.
+Best for: Larger businesses that need a highly customisable, industry-agnostic support platform and have the resources to build out eCommerce-specific integrations.

 3. Freshdesk